iredmail/docs/en_US/faq/1-errors.md

       it better.
     * This parameter name must be in upper cases.

+### Recipient address rejected: Policy rejection due to null sender

+Sample error message in Postfix log file:

+> Tue 15 16:00:17 mail postfix/submission/smtpd[412508]: NOQUEUE: reject: RCPT from unknown[119.12.37.112]: 554 5.7.1 <user@domain.com>: __Recipient address rejected: Policy rejection due to null sender__{: .red }; from=<> to=<user@domain.com> proto=ESMTP helo=<...>

+If end user sends email with smtp authentication, but specify null sender in SMTP session (`from=<>` in Postfix log), iRedAPD plugin `reject_null_sender` will reject the email with above error message.

+This behaviour looks like spamming, and null sender won't trigger throttling.

+The solution is making sure end user's MUA is configured to send email with SMTP authentication, and specify a sender address.

 ### Recipient address rejected: Sender is not same as SMTP authenticate username

 #### case #1